-Topic Overview Statement Project Description This project scope consist of investigation of the insitu (inplace) soil characteristics, classify and generate our recommendation letter based upon our laboratory results for the new construction of 37 residential homes.
-General Geotechnical Soil Characterization & Classification The insitu representative sampled soils generally consist of silty-SANDS, silty SANDS with varying amounts of gravel, gravelly-SANDS, and clayey-SANDS to a maximum depth of nine (9.0) feet below existing grade, where MTI terminated our field exploration, defining the bottom of our test pits.
+Topic Overview Statement Project Description This project scope consist of investigation of the insitu (inplace) soil characteristics, classify and generate our recommendation letter based upon our laboratory results for the new construction of the residential home.
+General Geotechnical Soil Characterization & Classification The insitu representative sampled soils generally consist of silty SANDS with trace clay and varying amounts of gravel & cobble, to a maximum depth of six (6.0) feet below existing grade, where MTI terminated our field exploration, defining the bottom of our test pits.
 No groundwater was discovered at the time of our investigation.
 Earthwork All existing topsoil, and vegetation should be removed from the construction areas.
-The on-site soils in (test pits 1-9) from existing grade to approximately 108.0 inches below existing grade (B.E.G) are suitable for use as foundation backfill and slab-on-grade applications on the project.
-The test pits 10-12) from existing grade to approximately 108.0 inches below existing grade (B.E.G) are unsuitable for use as foundation backfill and slab-on-grade applications.
+The on-site soils in from existing grade to approximately 60.0 inches below existing grade (B.E.G) are suitable for use as foundation backfill and slab-on-grade applications on the project.
 Some remediation is recommended.
 Required compaction requirements are outlined in the report.
 Shallow Foundations, Turndown-Monolithic (Post-Tension / PT) A minimum of eighteen (18.0) inch embedment footing is recommended.
 The Maximum allowable bearing pressure = 2,000 (processed native) psf with the above 18-inch minimum embedment foundations.
 Refer to the "Turndown-Monolithic (Post-Tension / PT)" Footing/Foundations" on page 4, Sec.
 3.3 for details.
 Slab-On-Grade Turndown-Monolithic (Post-Tension / PT) Slabs shall be placed upon processed (approved) subgrade underlying a 4.0 inch section of approved MAG ABC.
 Refer to the "Earthwork" section above regarding the remediation of the in-situ, native soils.
 Refer to the "Turndown-Monolithic (Post-Tension / PT)" on page 7, Sec.
 3.7.
 Additionally, MTI requires proof-rolling procedures upon the completion of the building pad.
 Please refer to Section 3.7 on page 7 for details.
 Fill & Backfill Approved MAG Spec ABC fill shall be placed atop the subgrade which has been properly prepared/processed and approved by the Soils Engineer.
 The engineered fill shall be processed (wetted and thoroughly mixed) to achieve a uniform moisture content, ± 2 percent optimum.
 All compaction percent's are minimum, unless noted.
 Any fill should be placed in horizontal lifts no greater than 8-inch thickness (or as dictated by compaction equipment) and compacted to the percent of maximum dry density per ASTM D-698 set forth in Section 3.9.
 Seismic Site Classification Site Class C in accordance with Chapter 20 ASCE as required by the 2018 International Building Code (IBC).
 General Comments This section contains important information about the limitations of MTI's geotechnical engineering report.
 This summary is for convenience and shall be applied to this report in full.